 The toolbox talk will be used with reference to the relevant section’s COVID-19 induction material, COVID-19 Risk Assessments, and appropriate checklists.

-Section/ work environment specific checklists will be developed as required, and provide a consistent and structured approach for the Lead Worker Representatives to monitor and record details of compliance.
+Section/ work environment specific checklists will be developed as required, and provide a consistent and structured approach for the Worker Representatives to monitor and record details of compliance.

 Existing communication frameworks relating to Safety Representatives and Safety Committees will be utilised, where applicable.